-15.4.P Securing of Fasteners
+15.4.0 Securing of Fasteners

 Failure to comply to Reg.
-10.4.B Securing of Fasteners will result in a penalty of 30 seconds (1 lap) per Tour day (Track Event day) per instance where proper securing is not applied.
+10.4.B Securing of Fasteners will result in a penalty of 1 mile per bolt (1 lap per 3 bolts, rounded up) per Tour day (Track Event day) per instance where proper securing is not applied.
 The head mechanical inspector shall determine which non-compliant fasteners must be brought into compliance with Reg.
 10.4.

-15.4.Q Parking Brake Penalty
+15.4.P Parking Brake Penalty

-A 10 minute (2 lap) per Tour (Track Event) day penalty will be applied for a non-functioning parking brake based on Reg.
+A 5 mile (1 lap) per Tour (Track Event) day penalty will be applied for a non-functioning parking brake based on Reg.
 10.6.

-15.4.R Roll Cage Clearance Penalty
+15.4.Q Roll Cage Clearance Penalty

-A 2 minute (2 lap) per Tour (Track Event) day penalty will be applied for each centimeter of clearance lacking between the roll cage padding and a driver's helmet based on Reg.
-10.3.G.6.
+A 2 mile (1 lap) per Tour (Track Event) day penalty will be applied for each centimeter of clearance lacking between the roll cage padding and a driver's helmet based on Reg.
+Error!
+Reference source not found..
 It will be at the discretion of the Inspectors whether less clearance will be allowed with application of the penalty.

-15.4.S Overweight Battery Penalty
+15.4.R Overweight Battery Penalty

-A per day time penalty will be applied as per the following equation for battery packs that are overweight as per Reg 8.2.A:
+A per day penalty will be applied as per the following equation for battery packs that are overweight as per Reg 8.2.A:

-Time penalty (minutes) = 200 (n-N) / N where:
+Time penalty (miles) = 200 (n-N) / N

+where: